mikesabat/podstars/README.md

 If display boolean is checked, then show the episode on the Star Show page. check After Episode update, reload star#show. check
 Don't lookup new episodes if the search has been done within last 2 weeks.
 Works!
-Queue the search off of the last search... not the last episode updated_at.
+Queue the search off of the last search... not the last episode updated_at. works